niqitosiq/bitmix-cms/packages/api/README.md

 - `src/controllers/schemaController.ts`: This file exports a class `SchemaController` which contains methods for handling CRUD operations related to the `Schema` entity.

-- `src/controllers/componentController.ts`: This file exports a class `ComponentController` which contains methods for handling CRUD operations related to the `Component` entity.
+- `src/controllers/frameController.ts`: This file exports a class `FrameController` which contains methods for handling CRUD operations related to the `Frame` entity.

 - `src/models/site.ts`: This file exports a TypeScript interface `Site` which represents the fields of the `Site` entity.